sfackler/rust-postgres/README.md

 ### Transactions
 The `transaction` method will start a new transaction.
-It returns a `PostgresTransaction` object which has the functionality of a `PostgresConnection` as well as methods to control the result of the
+It returns a `Transaction` object which has the functionality of a `Connection` as well as methods to control the result of the
 transaction:
 ```rust
 let trans = try!(conn.transaction());